 How many stocks and shares ISAs can you have?

 You can set up one stocks and shares ISA each tax year, alongside a cash, lifetime and innovative finance ISA.
-Those who are saving to buy their first home may also consider opening a help to buy ISA (although only one of these accounts can be set up during an individual’s lifetime).
 Your annual tax-free allowance can be split between different ISAs as you see fit.
 Over the years, you may find that you end up with multiple stocks and shares ISAs.

 Can you transfer a stocks and shares ISA?